-What I do hate though, and with a vengeance, is the junk news he has peddled for decades.
+What I do hate though is the junk news he has peddled for decades.
 The so called red-top newspapers in the UK are a cultural menace, a corrupting influence on the national psyche.
 Junk news is like junk food.
 It titillates the palate and has a compelling quality.
 If a red-top is in the room I will probably scan it through despite my disgust.
 It is the intellectual equivalent of a McDonald’s.

 Aside the intellectual poisoning another good reason to disapprove of Murdoch is his supposed political muscle.
 Why has he been allowed to cast such a long shadow?
 Andrew Neil in his memoir called him the Sun King referring to the effect he has on those around him.
 For employees to feel that way might be understandable but grown-up politicians, really?
 All because he owns some newspapers?
 Whatever the reason, if Murdoch’s influence is so pervasive it needs to be curbed.
 Any individual or institution with such a disproportionate pull should be cut to size.